 The R-FLIC board is a 6 layer industrial board with separate VCC and GND planes.
 The microcontroller is run with a 16-bit nonmultiplexed data bus and a nonmultiplexed address bus.
-The various configuration options are set by jumpers which determine the reset options of the 163.
+The various configuration options are set by jumpers which determine the reset options of the 262.
 Most notably, the width of the address bus, and the number of chip select lines are determined by these jumpers.
-The board has a 12 Volt regulator to program the FLASH versions of processor (ST10F163) built in.

 There are two banks of memory, one for RAM and one for FLASH EEPROM.
 Each bank may hold up to 1 megabyte of memory for a total of up to 2 megabytes of memory.
-Memory banks are controlled by the chip select signals CS0# and CS1# of the 163.
+Memory banks are controlled by the chip select signals CS0# and CS1# of the 262.
 Jumpers determine which bank is controlled by which chip select line.
 The default configuration is the 256K RAM and no ROM mode.
-The evaluation board with the ST10R163 processor uses the external EEPROMs to store its monitor program.
+The evaluation board with the ST10R262 processor uses the external EEPROMs to store its monitor program.